Lisfranc Fracture ORIF

 The location of the incision is dictated by both the location of the fracture and the location of the joints that are disrupted.
 If all five of the Lisfranc joints are disrupted, then two or three incisions on the top of the foot may be needed; one on the top inside and inside border of the foot, and one on the top outside of the foot.
 If the first three tarsometatarsal joints are disrupted, then only one or two incisions are made on the top and/or inside aspect of the foot.

 Once the disrupted tarsometatarsal joints are identified, the dissection is carried down to the involved joints and the debris is cleaned out.
 The disrupted joints are repositioned back to the position they were in prior to the injury.
-The joints are then fixed with strong screws.
-However, if the fragmentation is excessive, a plate may be required (Figure 2).
+The joints are then fixed with screws, plates with screws, suture based implants, and/or pins (Figure 2).
+Depending upon the type of injury and time when being fixed, some joints may need to be put together permanently (fusion).
 One exception is a disruption of the 4th and 5th tarsometatarsal joints; in this case, the bone is provisionally fixed with wires.
 The wires are then removed after about six weeks so that some movement of these joints can be encouraged.
+Regaining flexiility of the outside joints of the foot is important for walking.

 Figure 2: Lisfranc injury treated with ORIF, Before (left) and Post-ORIF (right)